big-unibo/dataplatform/doc/hdfs.md

 -   Log directory path

 Periodically, JournalNodes will synch with each-other to grant consistency between their logs.
-Every time the active namenode performs an action, it contacts (the primary or every one (?))
-JournalNodes and log such action.
+Every time the active namenode performs an action, it logs the operation on **a majority** of JournalNodes.
+The standby namenode will constantly synch with the journalnodes to stay updated on the HDFS state.
 Whenever a NameNode switches from *stand-by* state to *active* state, it contacts the journal nodes to assure its state is consistent.
 They don't expose interfaces to users.